aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

 Selected Tactics for Write to Table
 ======================================

-..
-A database table may or may not match the data in the AIMMS model directly.

 A database table may not always match the data in the related AIMMS model.
 In addition, we may want to write all possible elements explicitly, or just a predetermined selection of rows instead of just the non-zeros.
 Last but not least, from the context in the application, it may be clear that all of the data is changed, or just one or a few rows.

-..
-This is why there are several tactics available to steer the selection of the rows written.

 This is why it is important to select the number of rows to be written (all or few) and there are several tactics available to help you make this selection.
 We discuss the following tactics in this article:

-..
-In this article we discuss the following tactics:

 #.
 Writing non-zeros directly to the database table.